Monday, June 8, 2020

 D-Day Supply Mulberry A and B

-As a ex-engineer I am interested in the back story of D-Day, the engineering requirements and solutions really were extraordinary.
-This is a small piece that I put together for my Facebook page, French Wargames Holidays @l’hotel de Hercé.
+As an ex-engineer I am interested in the back story of D-Day, the engineering re quirements and solutions really were extraordinary.

 Mulberry A team, the US construction seebees had a hard time at Omaha, still under fire and the port location was full of obstacles that required explosives to remove.